sonata-project/SonataPageBundle/UPGRADE-3.x.md

 Registering `SonataEasyExtendsBundle` bundle is deprecated, it SHOULD NOT be registered.
 Register `SonataDoctrineBundle` bundle instead.

+### Support for NelmioApiDocBundle > 3.6 is added

+Controllers for NelmioApiDocBundle v2 were moved under `Sonata\PageBundle\Controller\Api\Legacy\` namespace and controllers for NelmioApiDocBundle v3 were added as replacement.
+If you extend them, you must ensure they are using the corresponding inheritance.

 UPGRADE FROM 3.3 to 3.4
 =======================